Skip to main content

 10th November, 1908

 Around late morning, a procession of lacs made their way through the streets of Calcutta (Kolkata), India.
-Some were chanting “Vande Mataram” others blew conch shells and Ululation filled the air.
-Flowers were being showered from all directions and garlands made their way through the crowd, being thrown at the procession in the middle.
+Some were chanting “Vande Mataram”, others blew conch shells, and Ululation filled the air.
+Flowers were being showered from all directions, and garlands made their way through the crowd, being thrown at the procession in the middle.
 Bhagwat Gita and Ananda Math (Novel by Bamkim Chandra) were offered.
 No, this was no “Sobha Jatra” or celebration.
-This was no religious festivities either.
+This were no religious festivities either.

 Jai Kanai” filled the air of Calcutta that day and poured out public support for the movement for the first time in the 1900s.
 The British realised it was not about a few people spread across the length and breadth of the Bengal Province any more.
 It was about the common people supporting those who wanted to pick up arms against the British Raj and its atrocities.
 It was a call for freedom which the people answered.
 A realisation of being colonised that now ran in the blood of the masses.